-The e undersigned stockholder of 2GO GROUP, in his absence, INC. (2GO) appoints of t orney and proxy, with po he undersigned stockho purnments thereof for the older, at the Annu al Meetin ent and v g of Stoc ote all shares re kholders of 2GC gistered in l his/her/its na me as proxy 1.
-Approval of Minutes Meeting held on Apr Stockholders' Meetin 2023 il 18, 2023, and Special Print ed Name of Stockholder Yes No / Abstain 2.
-Approval of 2023 Ann ual Report No o. of Share/s 0 YesNo/ .
-Da avid s Stockholder / ed Signatory 3.
-Ratification of Acts and of Directors, Comm during Term Date Yes No / Abstain 4.
-Election of Directors for or 2024-2025 ominees listed be low: (1) Frederic C. DyBu (2) Elmer B. Serrano (3) Sing Mein Ang (4) Kiat Chan (5) Paquito N. Ochoa (6) Howard Sy ncio b) Withhold a listed above uthority for all no ominees c) Vote for the r nominees listed be elow: 5.
-Appointment of SyCi External Auditor for 2 Co. as Yes No / Abstain Yes No / Abstain 6.
-At their discretion, the authorized to vote up may properly come be on such other ma Yes No / Abstain
+The undersigned stockholder of 2GO GROUP, INC. (2GO) appoints or in his absence, the Chairman of the meeting, as attorney and proxy, with power of substitution, to present and vote all shares registered in his/her/its name as proxy of the undersigned stockholder, at the Annual Meeting of Stockholders of 2GO on May 23, 2024 and at any of the adjournments thereof for the purpose of acting on the following matters:

+Approval of Minutes of Annual Stockholders' Meeting held on April 18, 2023, and Special Stockholders' Meeting held on November 6, 2023

+2. Approval of 2023 Annual Report

+Printed Name of Stockholder

+No. of Share/s

+Signature of Stockholder / Authorized Signatory

+Ratification of Acts and Resolutions of the Board of Directors, Committees and Management during Term a) Vote for all nominees listed below:

+4. Election of Directors for 2024-2025

+- (1) Frederic C. DyBuncio

+- (2) Elmer B. Serrano

+- (3) Sing Mein Ang

+- (4) Kiat Chan

+- (5) Paquito N. Ochoa, Jr.

+- (6) Howard Sy

+b) Withhold authority for all nominees listed above

+c) Vote for the nominees listed below:

+5. Appointment of SyCip Gorres Velayo & Co. as External Auditor for 2024

+6. At their discretion, the proxies named above are authorized to vote upon such other matters as may properly come before the meeting.

+Date